-The art book Agrippa (a book of the dead) (New York: Kevin Begos Publishing, 1992) originally appeared in a deluxe limited edition (and cancelled small-format edition) that is today publicly available only in a handful of rare book rooms and museums.
+The artist’s book Agrippa (a book of the dead) (New York: Kevin Begos Publishing, 1992) originally appeared in a deluxe limited edition (and cancelled small-format edition) that is today publicly available only in a handful of rare book rooms and museums.

 Meanwhile, the Internet was growing, and 1992—the birth year of the first graphical Web browser, Mosaic—was its witching hour.
 What “cyberspace” saw in Agrippa was like the missing photo album—the Blade Runner-like replicant memory—of its own childhood.
 It saw a missing link between the codex book and the new digital medium.
 Or, again, it saw an allegory for the dynamic, transient, and random-access potential of cyberspace that from the viewpoint of print seemed like so much vanishing ink.
 It saw Gibson’s and Ashbaugh’s memory book, in other words, as a prophecy of RAM.